• Skip to primary navigation

 Ingredients

-• 1 tablespoon vegetable oil bacon fat, or butter
+• 1 tablespoon olive oil bacon fat, unsalted butter, or clarified butter

 • 2 large eggs